 Michelle Fine is a Distinguished Professor of Social Psychology, Women’s Studies and Urban Education at the Graduate Center, CUNY.
 Her work addresses theoretical questions of social injustice that sit the intersection of public policy and social research, particularly with respect to youth in schools and criminal justice.
 Fine’s work integrates critical psychological theory with feminist and post-colonial theory, participatory designs, qualitative and quantitative methods and strong commitments to research for social justice.
 Fine’s research is considered highly influential.
 Over the past decade, Fine’s scholarship has been recognized nationally and internationally with awards, fellowships and prestigious invited lectures.
 She is the founding faculty member of the Public Science Project.
 The Public Science Project designs and implements theoretically informed and historically enriched research with movements for educational justice and policy reform.
 The most influential report to be published by Public Science Project is Changing Minds, a participatory action research project conducted with women in and out of prison, studying the impact of college in prison on women, their children, the prison environment and post release outcomes.
 Fine is also a much sought after expert witness in gender and race discrimination education cases where her research and testimony has been influential in obtaining influential court victories.

 An audio recording of the majority of Michelle’s talk is below.
-Please note there’s a couple of points where the audio recording skips.
+Please note there are a couple of points where the audio recording skips.
 I was sorry not to have recorded the other brilliant and humbling keynotes by Garth Stephens and Leslie Swartz.
 In future I’ll definitely be much better prepared.

 Michelle speaks for about 47 mins with the last 8-10 minutes left for questions.
 Enjoy.